 In most western countries, mobile phones are locked to the frequency of a single mobile services provider.
 If you have a dual, tri band or quad band phone that works on 900 MHz or 1800 MHz, all you need to do is get it unlocked, so that it will work in India.

 It’s useful to have a dual SIM phone, as then, all you have to do is insert the new prepaid Indian SIM into the additional slot.
-Most service providers in India don’t offer micro SIM cards, so if your phone comes with only that option, it might be better to get another unlocked phone with the regular SIM.
+Most service providers in India now offer micro SIM cards.

 If you are going to use a mobile phone in India only for voice calls and messaging, without accessing the Internet, then buying a phone in India is another option as a range of affordable GSM phones is available (prices starting from $30).
 However, make sure that you buy it from the mobile phone services company or an authorized seller.
 Avoid buying a phone from a street hawker (irrespective of how cheap it is) as it could be stolen property.
 In addition, it would have no warranty in case it stops working after a day or two.

 With the Government of India tightening regulations on the sale of prepaid SIM cards to foreigners, you need to be prepared to submit the following documents to the vendor along with an application form.